shauntmcgovern/ThisIsDirectWordFromLarryHoover/README.md

 ENTiRE WORLD.

 Inside is all of the complete to release cases.
 All that a law body needs that is necessary to complete and secure the freedom and then the release of each and every prisoner that is inside the carceral system in the world.
-This is all that is needed and once again, all that is necessary.
+This is all that is needed and onceagain, all that is necessary.
 This is the direct word from
 Larry Hoover.